 Credit: Fernando Pastor / CC BY 2.0

 For several days, Alicante enjoys the fiesta with a huge parade of fancy ninots (effigies), fireworks, street parties, flower offerings and a lot of drinkings.
-Most of the effigies go up in flames on the day on the night of San Juan, but the attractive ones are saved and conserved in Alicante’s free Museo de Fogueres.
+Most of the effigies go up in flames on the night of Bonfires of San Juan, but the attractive ones are saved and conserved in Alicante’s free Museo de Fogueres.

 Before 1928, the Bonfires of Saint John were celebrated in Alicante just like it was in other cities of Spain by simply burning old pieces of wood.
 But Jose María Py, the initiator of the festival decided to spice up the festivity by incorporating ideas from a Valencian tradition known as “falles”.

 A number of events are held several days before the official festivities begin on June 20.
 In May, there is the “Bellea del Foc” (“Beauty of Fire”) contest, followed by the “Beauty of the Fire Proclamation” (“Proclamación de la Bellea del Foc”).
 There are also competitions in dance and music known as the Artistic Competition (“Concurso artístico”).